PGNAA Spectral Classification of Metal with Density Estimations: Results

 In the kernel density estimation, the choice of bandwidth and kernel affects the classification quality.
 To select the optimal parameters we use cross-validation (see more details in \cite{book:2358672}, chapter 11).
 A parameter is trained on a certain part of the data and tested on the remaining part.
 This procedure is repeated several times for each parameter and the test results of each parameter are averaged.
 The averaged results are then compared to select a suitable parameter.
 For the required training data, we use drawing without replacement.

 We see that the optimal choice of bandwidth is close to 0, since higher values lead to better classification and the Cauchy kernel achieves slightly larger values than the Gaussian kernel near 0 (see Fig. \ref{figure:Kreuzvalidierung}).
 Due to the results of Fig. \ref{figure:Kreuzvalidierung}, we perform all our experiments with bandwidth 0.00065 and Cauchy kernel.
+Compared to the typical line width of the nuclear instrumentation of 2-5 keV FWHM (=full width at half maximum, energy dependent), this bandwidth corresponds to a treatment of the data as discrete values.
+Using a bandwidth of this range, the Cauchy kernel differs only marginally from the physically expected Gaussian shape.
+Nevertheless, our tests show slightly better classification performance using a Cauchy kernel for bandwidth near 0.